 Alley: Carts should be on your side of the alley with the wheels facing your house.
 Make sure the arrow on the lid is pointing to the centre of the alley.
 Please leave at least 1 metre between the cart and other objects, and a 3 metre space above the cart.

-Why is the Town replacing garbage bins with rolling carts?
+Why did the Town replace garbage bins with rolling carts?

 Will my carts blow over in the wind?

 When the carts are full, it is unlikely that they will blow over.
 However, when the carts are empty, there is a chance they will fall down.
 The carts are rugged, so they should withstand falling over.
-If a problem occurs with your cart, or they become damaged, please call the Public Works Shop (402-223-5500 x 5461) and we will solve the problem.
+If a problem occurs with your cart, or they become damaged, please call the Public Works Shop (402-223-6018) and we will solve the problem.